-Jesus said we should always pray, and we are to preach the gospel.
+Jesus said we should always pray and preach the Gospel.
 Prayer and evangelism are vital disciplines in the Christian faith.
 At HBU, we encourage and provide opportunities for you to pray and share the Good News with individuals and in groups.
 Our prayer is that you may hear our Lord say, "Well done, good and faithful servant."
-To connect with this ministry, contact Saleim Kahleh in the Spiritual Life Office (located above the bookstore).
-You may also call 281-649-3485 or e-mail Saleim at skahleh@hbu.edu.
+To find out more about this ministry, contact Saleim Kahleh at 281-649-3485 or e-mail Saleim at skahleh@hbu.edu.